Randy Arozarena Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 25th in the league with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Athletics has a collective 7.5 K/9, which ranks 25th in MLB.

-- The Athletics have the 27th-ranked team ERA among all MLB pitching staffs (5.79).
+- The Athletics' 6.33 team ERA ranks 29th across all league pitching staffs.

-- The Athletics rank 11th in baseball in home runs allowed (six total, one per game).
+- The Athletics rank 22nd in baseball in home runs allowed (11 total, 1.6 per game).

-- Waldichuk (0-1) makes the start for the Athletics, his second of the season.
+- The Athletics will look to Fujinami (0-1) in his second start this season.

-- His last appearance was on Sunday against the Los Angeles Angels, when the lefty tossed 5 2/3 innings, surrendering six earned runs while giving up nine hits.
+- His last appearance came on Saturday against the Los Angeles Angels, when the righty threw 2 1/3 innings, surrendering eight earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.